fountainment/cherrysoda-engine/README.md

 The result is this engine, it inherited most of the design from Monocle engine, and added some useful features.
 I have to admit that the port quality is not very good, anyway, after a few gamejam, it's less buggy now.

+## Pros and Cons

+### Pros

+- The engine code has less than 20k lines, which means it only take a very limitted time to read through
+- And it's not too time consuming to build the engine on low-end devices like PocketCHIP and GameShell (sometimes the cross compiling environment is hard to establish)
+- The webassembly build size can be very small (mininal around 2 MB), so it will load fast on web

+### Cons

+- The engine only support a very limitted amount of features (see Current Features)
+- There is no scripting support, all game coding needs to be done in C++
+- The memory management is not done well at the moment

 ## Contribution

 Feature requests and pull requests are welcome, but don't expect the response to be very quick.